-53 Best Project Management Software Solutions for Your Team
+The Best Project Management Software for Your Team

-There are over 400 project management software solutions on the market, as of April 2020, according to Software Advice.
+As of January 2021, there are over 450 project management software solutions on the market, according to Software Advice!
 And the market is expected to grow by more than 10% per year, on average, for at least the next five years.
 That’s an overwhelming number of options to sift through!

 With so many choices available, you’re likely wondering which software is right for your team.
 We’ve compiled a list of the best project management software options, including the pros and cons of each, to help you find the perfect solution for your company.